Germany's Transgender Law seen as 'archaic, degrading' | DW | 28.12.2020

 This payment is often a barrier for trans* people, especially those who are younger and lack independent resources.
 Rolletschke was also hampered by being under 25, meaning any state financial support she could receive was assessed based on her parents' income — even though her mother had cut off contact with her.

-"It shouldn't be a requirement to have enough money lying around in order to change your legal name," Rolletschke added.
+"It shouldn't be a requirement to have enough money lying around in order to change your legal name," Rolletschke said.

 According to Kalle Hümpfner from the German Trans* Association (BVT), this amount is typical.
 "We often see costs of several thousand euros," they said.
 "These hurdles are far too high."